LSDOlab/atomics/docs/_build/html/_sources/_src_docs/extensions_folder/new_opt.rst.txt

             comp = om.IndepVarComp()
             comp.add_output(<design_variable_name>, shape=shape, val=np.ones((shape)))

-        Then, the user can add it to the optimization problem
+        Then, the user can add it to the optimization problem.

         .. code-block:: python